The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) One row of participants are in statue or ash body while having their hands open.
 Then along comes either the teacher or another participant that will give them all one piece of candy minus one person.
 What does this make the empty-handed participant feel?

 (Ha) Everybody except for the one participant who did not receive the candy slowly disperse their own way, leaving the empty handed participant engaging in a walk with the open hand.
-This feeling of being left out or not being treated feeling gets taken to a gradual climax.
+This feeling of being left out or not being treated well increases in intensity.

 43. Blue Flower